pat-lego/resume/README.md

 Once this is installed you can now nagivate inside of the website folder and run the following command `npm install`.
 Once this is complete simply type `gulp` in order to bring up the website.
 The website will be hosted on port 3001.

+# How to test

+Navigate to the `website` folder and run `npm install`.
+Once this is complete run the `npm run test` command and this will use [jest](https://jestjs.io/) to test the JS utility functions.

 # Contributors

 - [Patrique Legault](https://github.com/pat-lego)